-Also, this approach does not work well for more complex situations.
-If your estate is large enough to be subject to estate tax, if you want to leave money in trust for someone, or if you do not want to leave all of your property directly to the other person on your joint accounts, you should consider a Living Trust.
+And this approach does not work well for more complex situations.
+For example, if you want to leave money in trust for someone, or if you do not want to leave all of your property directly to the other person on your joint accounts, then you would need a Living Trust, to ensure that your property passes the way you want.